HebaMusleh/ziad-studio/README.md

 # Ziad Studio ✨
-Welcome to Ziad Studio, a stunning personal website showcasing the works of a Saudi visual identity designer.
+Welcome to Ziad Studio, a stunning personal website showcasing the works of a visual identity designer.
 Crafted with creativity and precision, this platform beautifully highlights design projects in an interactive and visually captivating manner.

 ## 🎨 Features